Forward-UIUC-2021F/classify-tutorials-surveys/README.md

 # classify-tutorials-surveys

-This module builds a Random Forest classifier which identifies suitable research tutorials and surveys.
-We begin by querying Microsoft Academic Graph (MAG) for research papers and associated metadata.
-Then, we analyze the data and train the classifier on selected features.
-We can once again query for articles, determining whether an arbitrary article is suitable based on our model's classification.
+This module builds a Random Forest Classifier which identifies suitable research tutorials and surveys.
+We acquire training data by querying Microsoft Academic Graph (MAG) for research papers and associated metadata.
+We perform regression analysis to understand data behavior and build the classifier based on these results (choosing features, selecting the model, considering hyper-parameters).
+Finally, we apply the model by querying for other research and outputting those classified as suitable.

 ## Setup
-Install module dependencies with:
+Install module dependencies.
 ```
   pip install -r requirements.txt
 ```